Code360In/katacoda-scenarios-32/docker-oracle/step1.md

 `docker ps`{{execute}}

-Launch a shell in the container.
+Launch a shell in the Oracle18C XE container.

 `docker exec -it oracle-xe /bin/sh`{{execute}}